Skip to Content

 3 Types of Horses You Should Know, Plus 5 Different Kinds

-Many people are familiar with popular horse breeds such as Clydesdales, Quarter horses, Arabians, and Thoroughbreds.
+Many know popular horse breeds such as Clydesdales, Quarter horses, Arabians, and Thoroughbreds.
 But there is an ever-changing variety of horses, with over 300 breeds worldwide in different shapes, sizes, colors, and temperaments.

 Picture of a draft horse,